-The Importance of UV Coating in Printing and its Drawbacks
+The Importance of UV Coating in Printing and Its Drawbacks

 A UV-coating is a transparent liquid film applied on the surface of a packaging material using Ultraviolet light.
 UV coating is different from lamination.
 Even though it provides a more excellent gloss-like texture to the packaging surface, it is still different from gloss or matte lamination.
 These lamination types contain a plastic film coated on the packaging surfaces, and this plastic film then gives off the shine and velvet-like texture to the surface.
 However, the UV coating is different from lamination as it mainly gives a gloss-like texture and relies on ultraviolet light for its proper processing.